prove-ai/observability-pipeline/docker-compose/PROFILES.md

     - Ensure your existing collector is configured to receive OTLP traces on ports 4317 (gRPC) and/or 4318 (HTTP)
     - Verify your applications are sending traces to the correct collector endpoint

+**VictoriaMetrics Integration:**

+-   Prometheus automatically remote_writes all metrics to VictoriaMetrics for long-term retention
+-   Grafana queries VictoriaMetrics instead of Prometheus, providing access to all historical data

 ---

 ### `no-grafana`